-Iranians take great pride cooking plain rice correctly.
-Often at gatherings, the host will be complimented simply on how well the rice was prepared.
-Long grain, loose (not sticky), Basmati rice is the pride of any good hostess!
+Persians take great pride cooking plain rice to perfection.
+Often at gatherings, the host will be complimented and judged simply on how well the rice was prepared.
+Long grains, loose (not sticky), delicate, fragrant basmati rice is the pride of any good hostess!
+Combination of saffron and perfectly cooked basmati rice makes is a staple at every Persian dinning experience.

-Persian rice is great with almost all Persian dishes, especially stews such as fesenjoon (traditional recipe) / fesenjan (easy to make, crock pot version), baghalee ghatogh, plum stew and plum stew with spinach (khoreshte aloo and aloo esfenaj).
+Persian rice is great with almost all Persian stews, especially fesenjoon (traditional recipe) / fesenjan (easy to make, crock pot version), baghalee ghatogh, plum stew and plum stew with spinach (khoreshte aloo and aloo esfenaj).

 INGREDIENTS (for about 8-10 servings)